 President Ólafur Ragnar Grímsson and the people of Iceland were presented with the first-ever Atkinson Center Award for Global Leadership in Sustainable Development for promoting the use of renewable energy while reducing its own reliance on fossil fuels.

 BENEFITS OF GEOTHERMAL ENERGYThe world’s largest geothermal heating system is located in the Icelandic capital.
 It has been growing and improving since it opened in 1930.
-All buildings in Reykjavík are heated with geothermal water and the majority of households in the country are heated in the same way, which means less pollution and fewer emissions.
+90% of the housing in Iceland is geothermally heated, 9% with electricity and 1% with oil.
 This means that all venues and accommodations are naturally sustainable and comfortably warm, even during the coldest winter days.
 For half a century emission of greenhouse gases in Reykjavík have been systematically reduced and residents have found use for the surplus water using the 20°-40°C water that has already heated their homes to keep ice from forming on their driveways and pavements.

 A considerable number of the vegetables and fruits consumed by Icelanders are grown in greenhouses heated geo-thermally and illuminated by hydro-electricity.
-There is even a banana plantation in Iceland.
+There is even a banana plantation in Iceland, one of the largest in Europe.
 Icelandic farmers take pride in their environmentally-friendly growing methods.
 Bees are imported to fertilize the plants, as are insects that help to limit the number of parasites that might risk causing damage.
 It’s no wonder Icelandic vegetables are so rich in flavour and colour.

 PURE WATERThe tap water is famous for being pure and untainted with chemicals and minerals.
 This, of course, reflects the innovative and refined culinary scene, not to mention our beer breweries that have won international awards.
 Iceland is in fact starting to develop as a foodie destination.